Currently, EMA has a staff of four who are dedicated to Tuscaloosa County's Citizens.

 Tuscaloosa County Emergency Management Agency (TCEMA) is a multi-jurisdictional, jointly funded organization.
-TCEMA is primarily funded by the City of Tuscaloosa, City of Northport and Tuscaloosa County; however, EMA serves all jurisdictions and stakeholders within the county.
-EMA also works with multiple volunteer organizations, business and industry representatives on emergency management matters.
-EMA endeavors to develop disaster preparedness plans, provide training and exercise activities and coordinate the overall response to large-scale emergencies and disasters.
+Our agency is primarily funded by the City of Tuscaloosa, City of Northport and Tuscaloosa County.
+TCEMA serves all jurisdictions and stakeholders within Tuscaloosa County.
+TCEMA also works with multiple volunteer organizations, business and industry representatives on emergency management matters.
+TCEMA endeavors to develop disaster preparedness plans, provide training and exercise activities and coordinate the overall response to large-scale emergencies and disasters.

 A common misunderstanding about the role of emergency management is that EMA directs the activities of first responders during an emergency.
 In reality, the responders are the ones best trained and suited to determine what needs to be done in emergencies.
 EMA’s role is to support the responders with communications, resources, and information while maintaining a common operating picture for field personnel, elected officials and other community stakeholders.
 EMA is the local coordinator and conduit of State and Federal resources that may be needed due to a disaster.